FlowTestAI/FlowTest/README.md

 ### Prerequisite

-This package uses version 18 of Node.js.
+This package uses version >= 18 of Node.js.
 There are different ways that you can install Node.js, following are steps for [Node Verson Manager or NVM](https://github.com/nvm-sh/nvm).
 If you need steps for other methods than NVM then please check [Official Node.js documentation](https://nodejs.org/en/download/package-manager).
+Here is a sample walkthrough installing version 18.

 1. Installs nvm (Node Version Manager)